Sydney Smirke

 Sydney Smirke (20 December 1797 – 8 December 1877) was a British architect.

-Smirke who was born in London, England as the fifth son of painter Robert Smirke and his wife, Elizabeth Russell.
+Smirke was born in London, England, as the fifth son of painter Robert Smirke and his wife, Elizabeth Russell.
 He was the younger brother of Sir Robert Smirke and Sir Edward Smirke, who was also an architect.
 Their sister Mary Smirke was a noted painter and translator.

 He received the RIBA Royal Gold Medal in 1860.
-He became an associate of the Royal Academy in 1847 and was elected a full Academician in 1859.
+He became an associate of the Royal Academy (RA) in 1847 and was elected a full Academician in 1859.
 He served as RA Treasurer from 1861 to 1874, and was professor of Architecture from 1860 to 1865.

 Personal life

-He married Isabella Dobson, daughter of Newcastle upon Tyne architect John Dobson on 8 December 1840 at Newcastle upon Tyne.
+He married Isabella Dobson, daughter of Newcastle upon Tyne architect John Dobson, on 8 December 1840 at Newcastle upon Tyne.

 Among Smirke's numerous apprentices was the successful York architect George Fowler Jones.